 All in all, the great working from home experiment of 2020 has been a success with positive reports about employee engagement and high productivity levels, despite the challenges caused by the pandemic and difficult trading conditions.

-Many employers may now be thinking about reopening their offices and gradually welcoming their people back to the workplace.
+Many employers may now be thinking about reopening their offices or have already welcomed people back to the office in the form of a hybrid working policy.
 Other business leaders may well be reflecting on the last year; their experience of working and managing people from home, questioning the need for all employees to return to the workplace on a full-time basis.

 Many business owners are now considering offering flexible working options which enable team members to work in the office on some days and from home at other times.
 For those employers who are considering offering remote working on an ongoing basis, the physical (and mental) wellbeing of their team members will need to be a key consideration.